cenodude/DriverSync/README.md

 > **Note**: The Windows executable was created using PyInstaller, which may cause antivirus programs to flag it as a threat.
 This is a false positive.
 Please whitelist the executable or consider using the Python version.

 ---
 ## **Features (GUI)**
 - **DriverSync GUI and DriverSync CLI**: The GUI provides a user-friendly interface for configuring and managing synchronization interactively, while the DriverSync CLI offers a lightweight, command-line alternative for automation and integration into scripts or scheduled tasks.
 - **Synchronization Modes**:
   - **Additive Only**: Adds missing drivers without deleting existing data.
   - **Bidirectional**: Fully synchronizes data by adding missing drivers and removing obsolete ones.
 - **Update Existing Entries**: Keeps driver details (e.g., name or category) updated across systems.
+- **Driver Editor**: Edit or Create drivers and manage driver profiles.
 - **Category Filtering**: Synchronize drivers only from selected categories.
 - **Preview Mode**: See a detailed preview of synchronization changes before applying them.
 - **Backup Support**: Automatically creates backups of iOverlay and CrewChief files to prevent data loss.